Cachita-Ochun: La Virgen de La Caridad del Cobre

 © 2007 Lili Bernard

 Nicknamed “Cachita,” and revered by Catholic and non-Catholic Cubans, La Virgen de la Caridad del Cobre is Cuba’s Patron Saint.
-In the Santeria faith (a synchronistic religion practiced in Cuba and elsewhere) Cachita is also referred to as the Orisha “Ochun.”
-Orishas are manifestations of God.
+In the Santeria faith (a synchronistic religion practiced in Cuba and elsewhere) Cachita is paired with the Orisha “Ochun.”
+Orishas are Yoruba deity.

 Sometime around the year 1612, La Virgen de la Caridad appeared to a young black slave boy and two indigenous Cuban brothers.
 The boy, named Juan Moreno, was nine or ten years old at the time.
 The native brothers were Juan and Rodrigo De Hoyos.
 Commonly referred to, throughout Cuban history, as “Los Tres Juanitos,” the trio had gone on a canoe expedition to retrieve salt which was to be used for the preservation of meat at the Barajuaga slaughter house in El Cobre.
 El Cobre (Spanish for “Copper”) is an area in the Sierra Maestra region of El Oriente in the province of Santiago de Cuba, where I was born.